SassanTheDev/SassanTheDev.github.io/_pages/resume.md

 * Agile development (scrum & kanban)
 * Analytic problem solving (Root cause, TRIZ etc...)
 * Vision holder & Team Catalyst

+If you'd like a copy of my resume, you can [download it here](/files/Sassan%20Nourian%20Resume.pdf).